ColinKennedy/vim-python-function-expander/README.md

 ```

 ## How Does It Work?
+vim-python-function-expander uses jedi-vim, UltiSnips, and astroid to work.

 [jedi-vim](https://github.com/davidhalter/jedi-vim) is a fantastic
 static-analysis library.
 As long your module's contents are importable, jedi
 can usually find the definition of your object and its call signature.